xpipe-io/xpipe/README.md

   Note here that you should always clean the CLI project first, as the native image plugin is a little buggy in that regard.
 - `gradlew <project>:test` will run the tests of the specified project.

-Some unit tests depend on a connection to an X-Pipe daemon to properly function.
+Some production unit tests depend on a connection to an X-Pipe daemon to properly function.
 To launch the installed daemon, it is required that you either have X-Pipe installed or have set the `XPIPE_HOME` environment variable in case you are using a portable version.